lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

-    The first line creates a region of space named *simulation_box* that is a block (a rectangular cuboid) and extends from -20 to 20 along all 3 directions of space, all expressed in non-dimensional units because we are using the lj system of units.
+    The first line creates a region of space named *simulation_box* that is a block (a rectangular cuboid) and extends from -20 to 20 along all 3 directions of space, all expressed in non-dimensional units because we are using the LJ system of units.
 The second line creates a simulation box based on the region *simulation_box* with *2* types of atoms.
 The third command specifies that 1500 atoms of type 1 must be created